 - Establish the perception among decision makers and the public that the transformation promoted by Biovision is a necessary and well-founded basis for sustainable consumption and ecological agriculture;

-- Politically advance a sustainable food system in Switzerland and abroad (approximately 50% of food is imported; keyword: negative impact abroad, e.g. land consumption);
+- Politically advance a sustainable food system in Switzerland and abroad (approximately 50% of food is imported; keyword: negative impacts abroad, e.g. land consumption);

 - Encourage decision makers in politics, business and society to adopt Biovision’s solutions for transforming the Swiss food system.